 - Care from a team led by Dr. Maria Fleseriu, an internationally known neuroendocrinologist who specializes in Cushing disease/syndrome and a related condition, acromegaly.

 - Skilled neurosurgeons who often use a minimally invasive approach to remove the pituitary tumors that cause Cushing disease.

 - Leading researchers whose work led to FDA approval of medications for Cushing disease, and who are continuing innovative studies to improve care.

 Understanding Cushing disease and Cushing syndrome

 What is Cushing disease?

-Cushing disease (also called Cushing’s disease) occurs when your body makes too much cortisol, a hormone related to the body’s stress response.
+Cushing disease (also called Cushing’s disease or hypercortisolism) occurs when your body makes too much cortisol, a hormone related to the body’s stress response.
 It’s a rare pituitary disorder that is progressive.
 That means that without treatment, it gets worse over time.
 With treatment, patients can lead active lives with fewer symptoms.

 What’s the difference between Cushing syndrome and Cushing disease?

 Both illnesses come from too much cortisol in the body.